muratk3n/thirdwave/en/tweets/2020/week26c.md

 ---

 Tommy Lee Jones was in the '95 movie?
-Dude did that guy always look old?
+Did that guy always look old?
 Al Gore's roommate..
 I saw a pic as student, he still looked old as fuck.

 ---